-The course is offered on the second term of the Master's programme in Information Systems and is not offered to exchange students.
+The course is offered on the second term of the Master's programme in Information Systems.

 The Master Thesis involves independent work in teams of two students addressing a research problem.
 This is an independent piece of work, which means that the student-teams must themselves find a problem-area, they will not be provided with pre-defined problems.
 The problem-area must be relevant to informatics as a social science, but it may not be any kind of problem within the social sciences.
 Next the student-team must formulate a research-question and present a relevant theoretical framework, which provides the basis for planning and conducting an empirical investigation, and the student-team must also draw conclusions from the empirical investigation and the theoretical framework.
 Finally the investigation and the findings must be presented in a written thesis, which is examined at a seminar.

 In your thesis you will use quantitative or qualitative approaches, or some combination of these.
-The course on Informaiton Systems Research Methods provide you with the appropriate knowledge and tools.
+The course on Information Systems Research Methods provide you with the appropriate knowledge and tools.